SandulescuRazvanAlexandru/java-crypto-implementations/AES_ECB_JavaExamples/README.md

-java-crypto-implementations
+# java-crypto-implementations

-ECB Encryption and Decryption with Java
+## ECB Encryption & Decryption Implementation in Java
-This repository contains various implementations related to cryptography in Java.
-In this specific code, we implement Electronic Codebook (ECB) mode for symmetric encryption and decryption using both AES and DES as encryption algorithms.

-Implementation Details
-Utility Functions
+This Java program demonstrates the encryption and decryption of files using the Electronic Codebook (ECB) mode of operation for block ciphers.

+### Key Methods:

-getHex(byte[] array): Convert a byte array to its hexadecimal string representation. getHexFile(String inputFileName): Reads a file byte-by-byte and prints its hexadecimal representation.
+- **`getHex(byte[] array)`**: Convert a byte array to a hexadecimal string.
-Encryption
+- **`getHexFile(String inputFileName)`**: Print the hexadecimal representation of a file.

-encryptECB(String inputFileName, String password, String encryptedFileName, String algorithm): This function reads an input file, encrypts it using the provided algorithm (AES or DES) in ECB mode and writes the encrypted content to the output file.
+- **`encryptECB(String inputFileName, String password, String encryptedFileName, String algorithm)`**: Encrypts a file in ECB mode using the specified algorithm and password.
-Decryption
+- **`decryptECB(String encryptedFileName, String password, String decryptedFileName, String algorithm)`**: Decrypts a file encrypted in ECB mode using the specified algorithm and password.

+### Usage:

-decryptECB(String encryptedFileName, String password, String decryptedFileName, String algorithm): Reads an encrypted file, decrypts it using the given algorithm in ECB mode, and writes the decrypted content to an output file.
+The program reads from an input file called `Message.txt`, encrypts it using the AES algorithm (or DES, if chosen) in ECB mode, and then writes the encrypted output to `MessageEncrypted.enc`.
+Afterwards, it decrypts the encrypted file and writes the decrypted output to `MessageDecrypted.txt`.
-Main Execution

-The main function demonstrates the encryption of a "Message.txt" file using AES in ECB mode and then its decryption.
-Requirements
+### Password Considerations:

-The password length should match the block size of the chosen algorithm:
+Ensure that the password used matches the block size of the chosen encryption algorithm:
-DES: 8 characters (64 bits)
+- **DES**: 8 characters (64 bits)
-AES: 16 characters (128 bits)
-Notes
-Using ECB mode is not recommended for most real-world applications due to its susceptibility to pattern recognition.
-However, it serves educational purposes in this context.
-The utility functions are handy for debugging and understanding the underlying hexadecimal representations.
-Always ensure that the input file exists before attempting to read from it.
-The code handles the case where the file doesn't exist and prints a warning.
-Sample Execution
-To encrypt and decrypt a file using this code:

-Create a file named Message.txt with the content you wish to encrypt.
-Run the Main class.
-This will produce an encrypted file MessageEncrypted.enc and then a decrypted file MessageDecrypted.txt.
-Verify the contents of MessageDecrypted.txt to ensure the encryption and decryption processes were successful.
+- **AES**: 16 characters (128 bits).
+For AES, password lengths of 16, 24, or 32 characters can be used based on AES-128, AES-192, or AES-256 respectively.

+### Implementation:

+The program uses Java's `javax.crypto` library to handle encryption and decryption tasks.
+It works with files, reading them in chunks based on the block size of the selected encryption algorithm.

+### Important Considerations:

+1. ECB mode can reveal patterns in encrypted data, making it less secure for many types of data.
+This program is intended for educational purposes and may not be suitable for production-level encryption needs.
+2. Always ensure the correct padding is used.
+While PKCS5Padding is mentioned for DES, it's generally compatible with both DES and AES in Java's crypto library.
+3. The `encrypt` and `decrypt` methods provide basic error handling, printing a message if the input file does not exist.
+This can be expanded upon based on the application's requirements.